Program Website: www.hiram.edu/biomed/

 Core: Interpretive Methods

-HOW WE DIE:ES~ Despite death’s inevitability, we consciously and unconsciously disguise or resist its reality in dreams, fairy tales, allegories, and even jokes.
+HOW WE DIE:ES ~ Despite death’s inevitability, we consciously and unconsciously disguise or resist its reality in dreams, fairy tales, allegories, and even jokes.
 In his book, How We Die: Reflections on Life’s Final Chapter, from which this course borrows its name and a good deal of its inspiration, Sherwin Nuland describes how we have turned increasingly to modern medicine as one more means of denying the reality of death.
 As a surgeon with more than forty years of experience in a major metropolitan hospital, Nuland admits to actively participating in this denial.
 Modern medicine, he argues, influences how we as individuals and as a culture not only view but also experience death.
 “Modern dying,” he contends, “takes place in the modern hospital, where it can be hidden, cleansed of its organic blight, and finally packaged for modern burial.”
 This course uses literature, film, and history related to death as points of reference for examining the role modern medicine has come to play in how we die.
 Some sections of this course may be considered service learning (SL).
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
 This course satisfies the requirement for a medical humanities course with an emphasis on bioethics.

 Core: Meaning/Ethics/Soc Responsibil

-ISSUES IN WOMEN'S HEALTH:ES~ Women have a complicated and sometimes contentious relationship with the biomedical model of health care.
+ISSUES IN WOMEN'S HEALTH:ES ~ Women have a complicated and sometimes contentious relationship with the biomedical model of health care.
 Historically, women have been underrepresented in scientific and medical research, although over-represented as objects on which these disciplines are brought to bear.
 Much as advertising has long been accused of objectifying and fragmenting women's bodies (displaying just a torso, just legs, etc.), so too has medicine frequently been accused of treating specific body parts, specific diseases, without regard for the whole person.
 This fragmentation may be even more problematic for women as new screening technologies help to construct the fetus as an entity entirely separate from the woman carrying it.
 This course focuses on bioethical issues particular to women's health and healthcare experiences across the lifespan.
 We begin by exploring some of the distinctive contributions of feminist theory to traditional bioethics, focusing in particular on the feminist critique of abstract principals and the call to contextualize, as well as a larger commitment to social justice.
 We then examine particular women's health issues through the lens of feminist theory.
-Specific course topics may shift with each course offering, but will likely include some of the following: reproduction (pregnancy and childbirth, prenatal testing, abortion, assisted reproduction, contract gestation), sexuality (sexual autonomy, contraception), disease (breast cancer, HIV/AIDS, clinical research), lifecourse development (menstruation and menopause, aging, physician-assisted suicide), mental health (hysteria, bullying, body image), and configuring the female body (eating disorders, cosmetic surgery).
+Specific course topics may shift with each course offering, but will likely include some of the following: reproduction (pregnancy and childbirth, prenatal testing, abortion, assisted reproduction, contract gestation), sexuality (sexual autonomy, contraception), disease (breast cancer, HIV/AIDS, clinical research), life course development (menstruation and menopause, aging, physician-assisted suicide), mental health (hysteria, bullying, body image), and configuring the female body (eating disorders, cosmetic surgery).
 Course texts consist primarily of critical essays with some literature and film.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.

 Core: Meaning/Ethics/Soc Responsibil